ephraim-k/Shop_Database/README.md

-# Management DBMS Project
+# DBMS with SQL Project

-As a part of our University Curriculum, we made this project for Database Management Systems (DBMS).<br>
+As a part of our University Curriculum, i have made this project for Database Management Systems (DBMS).<br>
 This project contains theoretical as well as implementation in SQL.<br>
-If you liked the repo do :star: it.

 ## Pre-requisite